jankdc/atlas/README.md

 java -jar atlas_jar_file [option] src_file

 Legend:
-atlas_jar_file = The path to the ATLAS compiler src_file = The path to the ATLAS source code
+- atlas_jar_file: The path to the ATLAS compiler
+- src_file: The path to the ATLAS source code

 ## Build: